fititnt/ap-application-load-balancer/README.md

 The AP-ALB [license is Public Domain](#License) and is ok if you or your company use this role to create your own custom versions.

-> **Which version should you use?
-Choose at [ap-application-load-balancer/releases](https://github.com/fititnt/ap-application-load-balancer/releases)**.
-You can use the master branch, but we recommend review new updates.
-ALB is meant to be used non-stop on production servers, so you can stick with some version or maintain your own private changes.

 <!--

 > TL;DR: you can use this and other works from Emerson Rocha or Etica.AI as